kean/Nuke/README.md

 #### Customizing Image Manager

  One of the great things about Nuke is that it is [a pipeline](https://github.com/kean/Nuke#h_design) that loads images using injectable dependencies.
-There are there protocols that you can use to customize that pipeline:
+These protocols are used to customize that pipeline:

 |Protocol|Description|
 |--------|-----------|